ilg-deprecated/riscv-none-gcc-build/README.md

 Add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components.

+### Pre-build using GITs

 By default, the build script uses tagged commits and downloads the corresponding archives.

 While preparing the release it is important to be able to use live Git versions.
 For this,

 * update the commit ids to the desired ones
 * commit and push